littleosbook/aenix/doc/book/paging.md

 - The OSDev wiki has a page on paging: <http://wiki.osdev.org/Paging> and a tutorial for making a higher-half kernel:
   <http://wiki.osdev.org/Higher_Half_bare_bones>
+- Details on the linker command language can be found in [@ldcmdlang].
 - More details on the ELF format can be found in this pdf:
   <http://flint.cs.yale.edu/cs422/doc/ELF_Format.pdf>